-Both men were shot repeatedly and killed by officers within just a few seconds of being approached by officers.
+Both men were shot and killed by officers within just a few seconds of being approached.
 In neither case is a crime identified by officers before they killed the gentlemen.
-Tragically both cases are clear examples of a problem.
-The two officers involved used appallingly bad judgment.
-These officers were taught to use weapons in law enforcement academy, and they thought they were sent out to use weapons.
-Obviously not enough time was spent in training on Constitutional civil rights, and the officers didn't respect the civil rights of these citizens.
+The two officers involved decided to use appallingly bad judgment, with fatal consequences.

-Mr. Ryan Whitaker made salsa and was playing an exciting video game with his girlfriend, enjoying a night at his residence in Phoenix, AZ.
-A busybody neighbor upstairs called 911, complained of "noise", which is nothing serious, and then falsely claimed there could be a physical altercation 'if that would get police to respond faster'.
+Mr. Ryan Whitaker made salsa and was playing an exciting video game with his girlfriend, enjoying a night at his residence in the Phoenix, AZ police jurisdiction.
+A busybody neighbor upstairs called 911, complained of "noise", which is nothing serious, and then falsely claimed there could be a physical altercation: "It could be physical, I could say, yeah, if that makes anybody hurry up".
 Officers even commented on this bogus claim as they approached.
 Yet officers shot Mr. Whitaker in his doorway mere moments after he opened the door, killing him in front of his girlfriend.

 Mr. Andre Hill was visiting friends at their home in Columbus, OH just before Christmas.
 He was working on a car late one evening when a busybody neighbor called 911 to complain about a car 'starting and turning off'.
 That is not even a crime, and it certainly should not have merited a response.
-However, bored officers arrived and approached Mr. Hill as he was standing in the garage with his cell phone in hand, the garage door open, shooting and killing him within 10 seconds of approach.
+However, bored officers arrived and approached Mr. Hill as he was standing in the open garage door with his cell phone in hand, shooting and killing him within 10 seconds of approach.

 You can search the names and cities to find several stories about these gentlemen, and videos.
-There are several other Tragic Shootings you can find with a quick search, including the ridiculously outrageous body cam video of the killing of Mr. Daniel Shaver in Mesa, AZ in 2016 as he pleaded for his life while complying with incredibly disrespectful and pointless commands of a murderous bully.
+There are several other Tragic Shootings you can find with a quick search, including the ridiculously outrageous body cam video of the killing of Mr. Daniel Shaver in Mesa, AZ in 2016 as he pleaded for his life while complying with incredibly disrespectful and pointless commands.

 Let's think about these cases before calling 911, people.
 Granted, there is no excuse for hostile police officers to murder citizens.
 Yet think: What is a real crime?
 Lives could be at risk.
 Live and let live.